Laxminarayen/Inceptz-Batch-11-Statistics/README.md

 30-06-2019:
 We Learnt about
 Two types of Statistics
-We started with Descriptive Statistics: Types of Data, Frequency distribution, Normal distribution, Measures of Central Tendency, Measures of Dispersion
+We started with Descriptive Statistics: Types of Data, Frequency distribution, Normal distribution, Measures of Central Tendency, Measures of Dispersion.

 06-07-2019:
 We Learnt about
 Exercises from the above using EXCEL